-to identify relevant nursing evidenced based practice in the nursing diagnoses and initiates patients in a variety of nearth care settings. assessment skills to determine patient's health status.
-Comprehensive assessment based on patient's health status.
-Begin to analyze assessment data to identify relevant nursing Comprehensive assessment based on the patient's changing needs.
-Demonstrate critical thinking and evidenced based practice in the nursing diagnoses and initiates Level One Level Two Level Three Begin to analyze assessment data to identify relevant nursing Demonstrate critical thinking and evidenced based practice in the Consistently formulates relevant nursing diagnoses and initiates assessment skills to determine comprehensive assessment based baseline and ongoing assessment based on the to identify relevant nursing Consistently formulates relevant nursing diagnoses and initiates diagnoses and develop a plan of development of nursing or modifies plan of care care. diagnoses and plan of care. according to patient's changing health status.
+patients in a variety of hearth care settings.
+Level One Level Two Level Three Begin to develop and utilize assessment skills to determine patient's health status.
+Accurately perform a focused or comprehensive assessment based on patient's health status.
+Independently perform a baseline and ongoing assessment based on the patient's changing needs.
+Begin to analyze assessment data to identify relevant nursing Demonstrate critical thinking and evidenced based practice in the Consistently formulates relevant nursing diagnoses and initiates diagnoses and develop a plan of development of nursing or modifies plan of care diagnoses and develop a plan of development of nursing or modifies plan of care care. diagnoses and plan of care. according to patient's changing health status.
 Begin to utilize interventions that Implement interventions that Prioritize and implement assist patients in meeting their assist patients in meeting their interventions that assist patients seven basic needs. seven basic needs. in meeting their seven basic needs.

 Γ= .
 Begin to assess and evaluate Reassess to evaluate patient's Reassess patients with complex patient's response to response to multidisciplinary medical problems, evaluate interventions and revise plan of interventions and revise plan of responses to multidisciplinary care. care. interventions and revise plan of care.
 HEALTH EDUCATION alth education to promote and fac making, achieve positive outcor mes, and support self care activities es.
 Level One Level Two Level Three Identify learning needs to Implement a teaching plan and Modify teaching plan based on develop and implement a basic evaluate the patient's progression evaluation of patient's progress teaching plan. toward meeting identified towards achievement of learning outcomes. identified learning outcomes.
-TEAMWORK AND COLLAI BORATION The graduate will utilize teamw ork and collaboration while provi ding quality care to individuals and families. • Level One Level Two Level Three Work with health care team to Collaborate with the patient, Coordinate the decision making achieve patient outcomes. significant support persons and process with the patient, health care team to evaluate significant support persons and progress towards achievement of the health care team. outcomes.
-MANAGEMENT OF CARE The graduate will manage care of of the patient including effective u ise of human, physical, financial and technological reso urces. - • Level One Level Two Level Three Begin to manage patient care Manage patient care utilizing Prioritize and delegate aspects utilizing available resources to available resources to meet of patient care management meet patient needs. patient needs. utilizing available resources to • meet patient needs.
-SAFETY The graduate will recognize pot ential threats to patient safety from n both system ineffectiveness and individual performance and · · · · · · · · · · · · · · · · · · · Level One Level Two Level Three Provide safe patient care at all Provide safe patient care at all Provide safe patient care at all times. times and demonstrate an times and intervene as awareness of external safety appropriate when additional threats. safety threats exist.
-VIII 44401 sarry anomo omon
+TEAMWORK AND COLLAI BORATION The graduate will utilize teamw ork and collaboration while provi ding quality care to individuals and families. • Level One Level Two Level Three Work with health care team to Collaborate with the patient, Coordinate the decision making achieve patient outcomes. significant support persons and process with the patient, F • health care team to evaluate significant support persons and progress towards achievement of the health care team. outcomes.
+MANAGEMENT OF CARE The graduate will manage care of of the patient including effective u use of human, physical, financial and technological reso 7 1 2 Level One Level Two Level Three Begin to manage patient care Manage patient care utilizing Prioritize and delegate aspects utilizing available resources to available resources to meet of patient care management meet patient needs. patient needs. utilizing available resources to • meet patient needs.
+SAFETY The graduate will recognize pot ential threats to patient safety from n both system ineffectiveness and individual performance and · · · · · · · · · · · · · · · · · · · Level One Level Two Level Three Provide safe patient care at all Provide safe patient care at all Provide safe patient care at all times. times and demonstrate an times and intervene as times. awareness of external safety appropriate when additional threats. safety threats exist. uncats. saisty uneats exist.